gorenje/erlang-red/README.md

 What the gif shows is executing a [simple flow](https://flowhub.org/f/ea246f68766c8630) using Erlang as a backend.
 The flow demonstrates the difference in the switch node of 'check all' or 'stop at first match'.

-All nodes are are processes- that is shown on the left in the terminal window.
+All nodes are are processes - these are shown on the left in the terminal window.

 This example is extremely trivial but it does lay the groundwork for expansion.